 The Muscle tissue is soft and it makes different types of muscles in animals, which gives the ability of muscles to contract.
-The muscular tissues also referred to as myopropulsive tissue.
+Muscular tissues are also referred to as myopropulsive tissue.

-- These tissues formed during embryonic development by the process of myogenesis.
+- Muscular tissues are formed during embryonic development by the process of myogenesis.

 - The muscle tissues are mesodermal in origin except for the ciliary muscles of the eyes which are of ectodermal origin.